planck-repl/planck/site/src/dependencies.md

 * [Fipp](https://github.com/brandonbloom/fipp) 0.6.6
 * [transit-cljs](https://github.com/cognitect/transit-cljs) 0.8.239

-Note that bundled dependencies, which includes the core ClojureScript compiler namespaces, are loaded in preference to dependencies specified via `-c` or `-​-​classpath`.
+Note that bundled dependencies, which includes the core ClojureScript compiler namespaces, are loaded in preference to dependencies specified via `-c`, `-​-​classpath`, or `PLANCK_CLASSPATH`.

 A consequence of this (as well as the fact that nearly all of the code that ships with Planck is AOT-compiled), means that Planck works with a fixed version of ClojureScript.
-(It is not possible to update the ClojureScript version by providing a path to a newer version via `-c` or `-​-​classpath`.)
+(It is not possible to update the ClojureScript version by providing a path to a newer version via `-c`, `-​-​classpath`, or `PLANCK_CLASSPATH`.)

 ### Using Leiningen or Boot for JAR Dependency Management